-&lt;sup>2 Failure in the context of poor professional performance has been interpreted by the Supreme

-Court as a serious failure.
+&lt;sup>2 Failure in the context of poor professional performance has been interpreted by the Supreme Court as a serious failure.
 See Corbally v Medical Council & Ors.
-[2015] IESC 9 date with legislation or legal developments that affect your professional practice.
+[2015] IESC 9.

-&lt;sup>3 Section 50 of the Health and Social Care Professionals Act 2005.
+&lt;sup>3 Section 50 of the Health and Social Care Professionals Act 2005